Where to go on holiday in September

 If you love your food, how about taking a cookery course in the seaside town of La Rochelle or the city of Lyon.
 The courses run over three or four days and combine classes in a professional kitchen with visits to local food markets, wine tastings and the chance to dine at classic bistros and brasseries.
 See prices.

 Portugal’s Douro Valley is an unspoilt beauty, best seen from the deck of a river cruiser.
-Set off from the historical city of Porto where you can tour the famous Port lodges and sample wonderful seafood.
+Set off from the historical city of Porto where you can tour the famous Port lodges and scoff wonderful seafood.

 Please visit our sister site for more short break ideas.